Knife Disposal

 Hold a memorial service for your knife at a shrine or knife memorial festival

 Sometimes knives live through people's lifetimes.
 When someone uses a knife every day, they can become attached to it.
 In effect, it's become a part of them.
-In Japan, there is much belief that items or things have "souls," so there is a culture here to hold memorial services for items of importance to a person such as dolls.
+In Japan, there is much belief that items or things have "souls", so there is a culture here to hold memorial services for items of importance to a person such as dolls.
 This also applies to knives.

 Infact, many knife-making regions hold festivals to allow people to perform knife memorial services.